wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 			- Refers to the currently running build values.
 			- `currentBuild.xxx`
 		- Parameters
-	- Pipeline Steps is the
+	- Pipeline Steps is the best way to visualize what i